2023 Solar Incentives Guide for Orangevale, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Be sure to speak to your Orangevale utility company about signing a net metering agreement.
-This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+• Net Metering: Don't forget to speak to your Orangevale utility company about signing a net metering contract.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

-• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives might be available to you if your solar system produces more than a specified (generally small) amount of electricity.
-Performance-based incentives are generally handled by the state government.
-You can sell any SRECs you have to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled by your state government.
+Once your solar panel system meets a certain threshold (usually a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Best Regional Coverage